Safeguarding

 Our Safeguarding Policy and related policies and guidance can be viewed on our website.
 All staff, volunteers and visitors must ensure that they are aware of these policies and procedures.
 All staff receive safeguarding training at induction and receive updates as required.
 Annual training is provided to ensure they have the relevant skills and knowledge to safeguard children and vulnerable adults effectively.
 A fully qualified safeguarding team led by a Designated Safeguarding Lead, oversees all aspects of safeguarding and student welfare in accordance with statutory guidance and legislation.

-All staff are required to undergo Safeguarding Training and Students are supported to complete a safeguarding course helping them to spot the signs and symptoms around safeguarding concerns as well as knowing where to go to for help and support.
+All staff are required to undergo Safeguarding Training and Students are also supported to complete a safeguarding course helping them to spot the signs and symptoms around safeguarding concerns as well as knowing where to go to for help and support.

 Prevent

-The Government’s Counter Terrorism & Security Act 2015 (CTSA) creates a statutory duty for specified public authorities to have due regard to the need to prevent people from being drawn into terrorism, radicalisation or extremism.
+The Government’s Counter Terrorism & Security Act 2015 (CTSA) creates a statutory duty for specified public authorities to have due regard to the need to prevent people from being drawn into terrorism, radicalisation or extremism .

 Government guidance requires that Colleges have in place appropriate training for staff, welfare and pastoral care for students, as well as policies and procedures regarding IT usage.
 It also makes clear that the approach to Prevent should be reasonable and proportionate.